g200kg/WebAudioDesigner/README.md

 ---                               |---
-Play                              |Start all Oscillators and BufferSources Graph - New Graph                 |Clear current graph Graph - Export as JavaScript file |Export as simple JavaScript code (currently knobs are not supported) Graph - Link to this graph        |Display a URL that contain current graph Add Node - (Node type)            |Add specified node Add Knob                          |Add knobs that controls parameter values
+Play                              |Start all Oscillators and BufferSources Graph - New Graph                 |Clear current graph Graph - Export as JavaScript file |Export as simple JavaScript code Graph - Link to this graph        |Display a URL that contain current graph Add Node - (Node type)            |Add specified node Add Knob                          |Add knobs that controls parameter values